UCB-CyberSecurity-Cohort5/elk-stack-project-TrunkMonk/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the web application will be highly available, in addition to restricting access to the network.
 - In addition to high availability and access restriction, load balancers also help to mitigate Distributed Denial of Service (DDoS) attacks by detecting and dropping traffic before it reaches web servers.
-Load balancers also improve the efficiency of content delivery by distributing traffic across multiple web servers while also providing resiliency and scalability of web server pools.
+Load balancers improve the efficiency of content delivery by distributing the load across multiple web servers while also providing resiliency and scalability of web server pools.
-- A Jump Box acts as a gateway to provided highly restricted ingress access to the corporate network via SSH.
+- A Jump Box acts as a gateway to provided highly restricted ingress access to the corporate network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.
 - Filebeat watches for changes in log files